Background

 Approach to Therapy

-Gwyn is a registered Circle of Security parent educator, assisting parents in building secure relationships with their babies and toddlers.
+She is also a registered Circle of Security Parent Educator and enjoys helping parents build secure, nurturing relationships with their babies and toddlers.

 Professional Affiliations